-Using the estimated model, we simulate teachers' decisions in a labor market without information distortions.
-We find that providing teachers with increased access to information about the value of amenities results in large gains to match quality: three-year stable matches improve by 12%, relative to the baseline stable match rate of 63%; between-school switching decreases by 18% (baseline switching rate of 30%); and the fraction of former teachers at the end of the panel decreases by 34% (baseline fraction of 8%).
-The trade-off of these gains comes from the fact that providing this information reduces the overall supply of new teachers by almost 6%.
-Our next simulation reestablishes commitment as the recovered type, rather than the ones stated by teachers directly, to reflect learning induced by experience.
-This experiment improves stable matches by 4.7%, with no associated loss in labor supply.
+We then simulate teachers' decisions in a labor market without supply-side information distortions.
+We find that providing teachers with full information about the value of amenities results in large gains to match quality: three-year stable matches improve by 3.2 percentage points (pp), relative to the baseline stable match rate of 64%; between-school switching decreases by 3.3 pp (baseline switching rate of 29%); however, the fraction of teachers that exit the profession at the end of the panel increases by 0.7 pp (baseline fraction of 10%).
+Our next simulation tests for the importance of teachers' overestimation of their own preferences for the teaching profession.
+We reestablish commitment as the unobserved type recovered in our estimation, rather than the one stated by teachers directly in the BTLS, to reflect learning induced by on-the-job experience.
+Our results suggest that teachers are well-informed about their own preferences for the teaching sector.
+This policy yields only small gains in stability and sector-level retention.

 We test for how well information revelation interventions perform against alternative policies proposed in the U.S. by situating these results against a battery of competing counterfactual experiments.
 We first introduce a universal salary premium of 10% at all schools.
-At an estimated cost of \$44 billion, this policy produces effectively no change in the market for new teachers.
-Motivated by the policies outlined in Behrman et al. (2016) and Bobba et al. (2021), we next consider the effects of two different targeted policies, each designed to provide direct incentives for reducing turnover at a lower cost.
-We first provide a 10% retention bonus to teachers that stay at the same school year-to-year.
-This pay structure increases stable matches by 3% and decreases school switching by nearly 6%.
-In an effort to target schools that experience the highest levels of turnover, we consider another policy that provides the same bonus to teachers that work at low-performing schools.8 Doing so improves match quality at low-performing schools by 2%, but decreases matches at high-performing schools by nearly 1%.
-Overall, these results show that popular recommendations for policy designed to combat turnover miss a significant source of why this mobility occurs.
-School districts can avoid costly proposed solutions by instead increasing information access to new teachers.
-Through this, teachers can make more informed decisions, which in turn lead to more sustainable matches.
+At an estimated cost of \$44 billion, this policy produces small gains in overall turnover reduction that are outperformed by the supply-side information revelation policy.
+Motivated by the policies analyzed in Behrman et al. (2016) and Bobba et al. (2021), we next consider the effects of two sophisticated salary schemes, each designed to provide direct incentives for reducing turnover.
+We fix the total cost between pecuniary policies to recover the most efficient use of public spending.
+We first provide a 12.5% retention bonus to teachers that stay at the same school year-to-year.
+This pay structure increases stable matches by 3% and decreases school switching by 6%.
+In an effort to target schools that experience the highest levels of turnover, we then consider another policy that provides a 40% wage bonus to teachers that work at low-performing schools.10 Doing so improves the rate of stability at low-performing schools by nearly 7%, with small negative spillover effects found at high-performing schools.
+We show that it would require a retention bonus of at least 35% of the current salary to match the improvements to turnover found under the supply-side information revelation policy.
+Universal salary increases and bonuses at low-performing schools cannot reproduce the results found from our preferred policy.